 Upper School Community Service Coordinator: Sandra Greenwald

 Minimum number of students to confirm a group: 5

 Maximum number of students per group: 30

-Graded GIN is a dynamic student group dedicated to working on Graded’s campus to solve a few of the 20 problems outlined in J.F.
+Graded Global Issues Network (GIN) is a dynamic student group dedicated to working on Graded’s campus to solve a few of the 20 problems outlined in J.F.
 Richard’s book High Noon: 20 Global Problems, 20 Years to Solve Them.
-The purpose of the worldwide chapter of GIN is "to empower young people to collaborate locally, regionally and globally to create sustainable solutions for global issues."
-Graded’s GIN strives daily to meet this purpose.
+GIN's purpose is "to empower young people to collaborate locally, regionally and globally to create sustainable solutions for global issues."
+Graded’s GIN chapter strives daily to meet this objective.

-The goal is to help underprivileged children express themselves and release stress through art.
-Each lesson will encompass a broad activity that allows for the students to include a certain extent of individuality in their work, and yet still follow a pattern.
+The goal of this group is to help underprivileged children express themselves and release stress through art.
+Each lesson encompasses a broad activity and fosters individuality.

 Graded Green Eagles is an environmentally-friendly group that helps not only the school but also São Paulo become a greener place.
 The club works with TerraCycle, an NGO that provides the reverse logistics service of returning old markers, pens, dry erase markers, and sponges to industries.
 This promotes the proper disposal of materials and allows industries to reuse these materials to their fullest "life extension."

 The purpose of the Bem Vindos! project is to help immigrant children and adults adapt to Brazil through culture and language instruction.
 Students have the opportunity to improve their social skills by encouraging kindness and respect towards diverse cultures.
 Students will be responsible for organizing diverse meaningful activities with children or assisting with Portuguese classes alongside the Graded Brazilian Studies teachers.